alpacaaa/wadoo/README.markdown

 ### Compile

-    ?action=compile&resource=uri
+    ?action=compile&uri=uri

 This is the core of Wadoo.
 While you can (sort of) live without the other two actions, this one is required to compile the website.
 By default, the website will be compiled inside the `public` folder.

-If the `resource` parameter isn't provided, Wadoo will compile the whole website (every resource present in `sitemap.xml`).
+If the `uri` parameter isn't provided, Wadoo will compile the whole website (every resource present in `sitemap.xml`).
 Specifying the resource will make Wadoo compile just that single file.
 That's all there is to it, really.